-Anna Talhami is a poet, storyteller, multimedia artist, activist and sacred provocateur.
+Anna Talhami is a poet, storyteller, interdisciplinary artist, activist and sacred provocateur.
 Her work has appeared internationally: on film, stage, in print, in national museum and gallery exhibitions, and on TV, including ABC Family, Oprah Winfrey Network (OWN), MTV and many others.
 She has written, directed and produced documentary series, including on transgender advocacy and youth imprisonment.
 While innovating in creative spaces, she has created, organized and participated in peace building and collective trauma healing in the US, Middle East and Europe.

 Anna is a facilitator of sacred spaces and group dialogue, a writer, storyteller, creative artist, documentarian and human rights activist.